GeoCat/geoserver/enterprise/webapp/README.md

 ## GeoServer Enterprise WAR

-The `geoserver-enterprise.war` is constructed in in three steps:
+The `geoserver.war` is constructed in in three steps:

 * pre-package: copy data directory from `configDirectory` and `configId`
 * pre-package: copy resources from `gs-web-app` dependency